 What Does Music Xray Do?

-I visited the About page to see if I could learn exactly what the point of this website was, and was not disappointed.
 As it turns out, Music Xray is a company that creates tools that help to target fans with campaigns designed to expose them to new music that they may or may not like.
 Here is an actual screen shot of what the About Us page says.

 It does seem a bit convoluted to me, but whatever… I feel like this gets the point across pretty well.
 At least, I felt like I understood it after this.